Afghanistan begins polio vaccination campaign | DW | 08.11.2021

 The drive is the first to take place against the disease in three years.
 The Taliban had banned previous campaigns, leaving millions of children unvaccinated.

-The World Health Organization (WHO) and the United Nations children's agency began a polio vaccination campaign aimed at under-fives in Afghanistan on Monday.
+The World Health Organization (WHO) and the United Nations children's agency began a polio vaccination campaign aimed at children under the age of 5 in Afghanistan on Monday.

 The campaign is the first to take place against the disease in three years.